17. Can I test my FICM to ensure that it is the culprit?

-If you aren't actually getting any codes, but would like to see if your FICM is the problem, you can easily test it.
-In fact, we encourage that all of our customers test their FICM's if it all possible just to be sure that it is indeed the cause of the issue they are experiencing!
+If you aren't actually getting any codes, but would like to see if your FICM is the problem, you can easily test it for the most common of issues - low output voltage.
+In fact, we encourage that all of our customers test their FICM's if it all possible just to be sure that it is indeed the cause of the issue they are experiencing.
+Note, though, that just because a FICM is outputting proper voltage, does not mean that it is good.
+If you need further assistance with troubleshooting, find us on Facebook Messenger through our Facebook page or give us a call at 515-897-4459.

-If you have a ScanGauge II or Edge Insight CTS (of course available pre-programmed from us!), you can directly determine the voltage of your module through it.
+If you have a ScanGauge II or Edge Insight CTS/CTS2 (of course available pre-programmed from us!), you can directly determine the voltage of your module through it.
 Other monitoring tools also allow this functionality, so it may make sense to look.
 If you have a ScanGauge that you didn't get from us and are curious on how to program it to grab FICM data, see the near end of this page.

 If you don't have a monitoring tool, consider getting one as they are incredibly powerful little money savers that can alert you to issues before they leave you stranded, but for now read on...

-After the degas bottle is out, you'll see a small rectangular plate held on with two T20 torx screws on the top of the FICM.
+After the degas bottle is out of the way, you'll see a small rectangular plate held on with two T20 torx screws on the top of the FICM.
 Remove these and you'll see four or seven screws, depending on your model.

 For Four Screw Models - place your volt meter's positive lead on the screw closest to the driver's side of the vehicle - BE EXTREMELY CAREFUL NOT TO LET THIS LEAD SHORT OUT TO THE CASE.
 Place the meter's negative side lead on the negative terminal on one of the batteries.
 To prevent the lead from touching the case, many wrap all but the lead tips in electrical tape.